SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-hollrosey/PROJECT_PRESENTATION.md

 - Thorough brainstorming and planning
 - Talking through our projects together as a group for ideas and support
 - Hitting MVP targets and being able to work on stretch goals
+- Open and honest communication within the team, everyone was lovely!

 Where I could improve: